This post may contain affiliate links. See my disclosure policy.

 How to pan sear salmon

-Step 1- Prepare the salmon.
+Step 1- Prepare.
 Pat the fillets dry with paper towels and season them with salt and pepper on both sides.

-Step 2- Sear.
-Heat butter and oil in a cast iron skillet over medium-high heat.
-Once hot, place the salmon skin-side down.
-Cook for 4-5 minutes on the skin side until the skin is crispy and golden brown.
+Step 2- Pan-sear.
+Heat butter and oil in a cast iron skillet over medium-high.
+Add salmon skin-side down and cook 4–5 minutes.

 Step 3- Flip.
 Using a fish spatula, carefully flip the salmon fillets over and cook for another 2-3 minutes until fully cooked.